dask/dask-mpi/docs/source/install.rst

 Conda
 -----

-To install the latest version of dask-mpi from the `conda-forge <https://conda-forge.github.io/>`_ repository using `conda <https://www.anaconda.com/downloads>`_::
+To install the latest version of Dask-MPI from the `conda-forge <https://conda-forge.github.io/>`_ repository using `conda <https://www.anaconda.com/downloads>`_::